-- 1. The process followed in compiling the Draft Budget 2013/14 can be summarised as follows: - a) Council Adopted a Budget Process Plan on 31 August 2012. - b) The Budget & Finance Standing Committee Compiled Budget Assumptions and recommended same to Council for adoption.
+- 1. The process followed in compiling the 2013/14 Budget can be summarised as follows: - a) Council Adopted a Budget Timetable on 31 August 2012. - b) The Budget & Finance Standing Committee Compiled Budget Assumptions and recommended same to Council for adoption.
 During this meeting the Budget, Tariff, Rates, Indigent and SCM Policies were reviewed.
-No amendments were recommended as the policies were approved less than 4 months prior to this meeting; - c) The CFO presented the Budget Assumptions and Guideline to the General Manager in October 2012; - d) IDP Outreaches were held in November 2012.
-Councillors, Managers and support staff were divided in six (6) teams and all wards were visited during one (1) week. - e) In February 2013 a Strategic Planning Workshop was held in Durban during which Standing Committees in their various commissions developed their respective KPA's and objectives for 2013/2014; - f) The Draft Budget for 2013/2014was table at Council by the Mayor on 26 March 2013; - g) On the 26 March 2013 Council will consider and adopt the IDP, Budget, Tariffs and all budget related schedules and policies.
+No amendments were recommended as the policies were approved less than 4 months prior to this meeting; - c) The CFO presented the Budget Assumptions and Guideline to the General Manager in October 2012; - d) IDP / Budget Outreaches were held in April 2013.
+Councillors, Managers and support staff were divided in six (6) teams and all wards were visited during one (1) week. - e) In February 2013 a Strategic Planning Workshop was held in Durban during which Standing Committees in their various commissions developed their respective KPA's and objectives for 2013/2014; - The Budget Office compiled a Draft Budget which was present to Management, the Budget & Finance Standing Committee and EXCO during February 2013; - g) The Draft Budget for 2013/2014was table at Council by the Mayor on 26 March 2013; - h) The Draft Budget was submitted to Provincial Treasury and to National Treasury during 28 March 2013; - i) On the 26 March 2013 Council will consider and adopt the IDP, Budget, Tariffs and all budget related schedules and policies.

-2.1.1 Input from Stakeholders
+2. Input from Stakeholders